 Acceptance.
-Preservice teachers’ acceptance of evolution was measured by the MATE instrument as described in the data analysis.
+Preservice teachers’ acceptance of evolutionary theory was measured by the MATE instrument as described in the data analysis.
 Recall that the MATE instrument returns a whole-number scale ranging from 20 to 80 because the participants responded a total of 20 items on a 4-point Likert scale (1 = Strongly Disagree, 2 = Disagree, 3=Agree, and 4 = Strongly Agree).
 As indicated in the Table 1, the mean MATE score across participants was 50.79 (n = 120; SD = 10.64).
 This corresponds to an average of 2.5 per item on the MATE, which aligns with moderate acceptance.
 However, the MATE scores obtained from individual participants showed a wide range of acceptance.
 They spanned almost the entire MATE score from a low score of 25 to a high of 77.
 Majority of the participants (65 %) did not indicate strong agreement or strong disagreement on the evolutionary theory because their overall scores were between 41 and 59.

 Understanding.
 Preservice teachers’ understanding score was obtained by summing their correct responses to the 21 items on the corresponding scale.
 The mean understanding score across the participants was 8.62 (n = 126; SD = 2.27), which corresponds to less than half of the questions.
 According to the understanding scores from individual participants, 77 percent of them correctly answered at most 10 out of 21 questions.
 Moreover, overall understanding score of the participants did not exceed 14, which corresponds to 65% of the questions.
 These findings showed that majority of the participants did not have a solid understanding of evolutionary theory.